openstack-archive/fuel-specs/specs/9.0/fuel-openstack-tasks.rst

 development cycle, this represents development version of fuel (9.0) and the previous version of OpenStack (Liberty).
 Later, once the changes are made to switch this version to the next OpenStack it would target fuel 9.0 and OpenStack Mitaka.
-To this end, we should branch master not just at SCF but also when we switch between OpenStack versions, this would allow for a interested party to pick up at the last usable spot, and not have to work from scratch to work with the latest fuel and the prior OpenStack.
+To this end, just as we branch master at SCF we should tag when we switch between OpenStack versions, this would allow for a interested party to pick up at the last usable spot, and not have to work from scratch to work with the latest fuel and the prior OpenStack.